What Is MIDI Sync?

 - A way to distribute SMPTE/EBU timecode in a MIDI network

 - A way to distribute set-up messages

-As mentioned earlier SMPTE/EBU timecode represents time in hours, minutes seconds and frames.
-There can be up to 24 hours and the number of frames varies according to the video standard that the time code is normally associated.
+As mentioned earlier SMPTE/EBU timecode represents time in hours, minutes seconds, and frames.
+There can be up to 24 hours and the number of frames varies according to the video standard that the time code is normally associated with.